- Lighter and faster.

 Heikki Kärnä – the inventor

-Inventor Heikki Kärnä, formed air conroller, developed Vipukirves Leveraxe in his pension days when he was bulldozing woods and stones from his plot in Sipoo, Finland.
+Inventor Heikki Kärnä, former air conroller, developed Vipukirves Leveraxe in his pension days when he was bulldozing woods and stones from his plot in Sipoo, Finland.

 Kärnä has seen and experienced a lot when he was living and working in Saudi-Arabia, Malaysia and in Qatar.
 The mind of an inventor is permanently looking for problems to solve and therefore Kärnä invents things everywhere where he goes.
 One of them was a gas heater for sauna in Malaysia.